mikaelvesavuori/dorametrix-action/README.md

 ### Remember...

 - Always ensure you have secure settings regarding what actions you allow.

-- Note that Dorametrix will _not_ work without access to the Git history.
+- Note that Dorametrix will _not_ work without access to the Git history (i.e. `with.fetch-depth: 0`).

 ## Required input and output arguments